 What UUs Believe

+What do UUs believe?
+UUs do not share one set of beliefs or teachings.
 Unitarian Universalism is a non-creedal faith built upon common core values.
-We are a spiritually diverse congregation with many different beliefs.
+We are spiritually diverse with many different beliefs.
 Here you are invited to explore your spirituality in community.

 We affirm and promote 8 Principles: